schism-dev/schism/docs/coupling/mossco.md

-MOSSCO, the "Modular System for Shelves and Coasts" is a framework for coupling processes or domains that are originally developed in standalone numerical models.
+The Modular System for Shelves and Coasts (MOSSCO) is a framework for coupling processes or domains that are originally developed in standalone numerical models.
 The software MOSSCO implements this infrastructure in the form of a library of components and couplers, and of example coupled applications.
 The components "wrap" external models used in coastal and shelf sciences; these wrapped components are then coupled to each other in the Earth System Modeling Framework (ESMF).

 The [SCHISM ESMF](esmf.html) cap integrates with MOSSCO.